kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Get Current Price
+## getCurrentPrice

-The `getCurrentPrice` function retrieves the current price of a token in auction, reflecting any price adjustments due to auction rules.
+Use `getCurrentPrice` to retrieve the current price of a token in auction, reflecting any price adjustments due to auction rules.

 ```typescript
 getCurrentPrice(inputs): IPactDecimal
 ```

-#### Inputs
+### Inputs

 | Parameter | Type                  | Description    |
 | --------- | --------------------- | -------------- |